insight-creative/foxstructures.com/content/portfolio/hidden-hollow.md

   quote_short: >-
     “The whole crew was completely amazing—down to Earth and hardworking.
 We would absolutely recommend Fox Structures.”
   quote_full: >-
-    “When we first met with Mike and Alex, we felt like they were open and up to the challenge of creating a space with a “wow” factor!
+    “When we first met with Mike and Alex, we felt like they were open and up to the challenge of creating a space with a 'wow' factor!
 If we had a question about anything at all, Fox Structures was awesome at explaining why/how things on the project could be done.
 If we needed something changed, they were accommodating.
-The whole crew was completely amazing—down to Earth and hardworking.
+The whole crew was completely amazing—down to earth and hardworking.
 We would absolutely recommend Fox Structures.
 Their attention to detail and flexibility on design was on point.”
   name: Jaimie Danes
   position: Owner, Hidden Hollow ART
 video_embed: >-